anttiharju/vmatch/docs/README.md

 brew install anttiharju/tap/vmatch
 ```

-and afterwards run
+and afterwards for further instructions run

 ```sh
 vmatch doctor
 ```

-for further instructions.
 Mainly, you should have `~/.vmatch/bin` in your PATH.

+### Note on expectations

+When the specified Go version is downloaded for the first time, it may take a while.

 ## Integrations